OscarPellicer/AutoTestIA/README.md

 **Note on parsing `.pptx` files (untested, WIP)**

 Unfortunately, the `python-pptx` library in charge of parsing `.pptx` files does not correctly parse MathML equations.
-This has been solved in my repo: https://github.com/OscarPellicer/python-pptx.
+This has been solved in my fork of the library: https://github.com/OscarPellicer/python-pptx.

-To use it, you need to install my fork of the library AFTER installing everything else:
+To use it, you need to install this version AFTER installing everything else:

 ```bash
 pip install git+https://github.com/OscarPellicer/python-pptx.git